-So what do I wish I’d known before I moved to Spain?
+So, what exactly do I wish I’d known before I moved to Spain?

 It gets REALLY cold in the winter

-Not only that but, as we live on the coast, it’s a humid cold so, while it may be 20c plus according to the thermometer, it actually feels like being in the Arctic.
+Not only that but, as we live on the coast, it’s a humid cold so, while it may be 20c plus according to the thermometer, it actually feels more like being in the Arctic.

 Chatting to Kim from Travelling Around Spain it seems I’m not alone.
 “I was surprised (rather shocked actually) by how cold I always was inside the houses during the winter months – especially in Andalucia.
 I have been in friend’s homes and have seen them sit down for their evening dinner in a ski jacket.
 Later they take off their jacket to go for a stroll outside as it’s warmer outside their house than inside”.

 Okay, so I knew it would be hot but, trust me, ‘two weeks in the sun on holiday’ hot is totally different to ‘trying to get on with daily life when the mercury is rising rapidly’ hot.
 Finding acceptable work outfits is a trial when all you want to do is put on shorts and a vest (or lounge around in swimwear).
 Even getting to work was an ordeal – there wasn’t much point wearing make up as it was generally halfway down my face by the time I reached the office.